apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 Next, you need to add the `.proto` files for which you want to generate your Swift types to your target's source directory.
 You should also commit these files to your git repository since the generated types are now generated on demand.

+> Note: imports on your `.proto` files will have to include the relative path from the target source to the `.proto` file you wish to import.

 ### Adding the plugin to your manifest